 - The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are listed in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 - Fundamental Errors in Published Work.
-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
+If an author discovers a significant error or inaccuracy in his/her own published work, he/she must promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.